xiaoaoran/3d_url_survey/README.md

-This is the repository of **Unsupervised Representation Learning for Point Clouds: A Survey**, a comprehensive survey of recent progress in deep learning methods for unsupervised point clouds learning.
+This is the repository of TPAMI 2023 **Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey**, a comprehensive survey of recent progress in deep learning methods for unsupervised point clouds learning.
 For details, please refer to:

  **Unsupervised Representation Learning for Point Clouds: A Survey**
  [[Paper](https://arxiv.org/abs/2202.13589)]